 Little Venice is a hidden gem of London, tucked away near Paddington.
-Here, pretty decorated narrowboats and barges line the canals and waterways of London as ducks, geese and swans glide on by the tea coloured water.
+Here, pretty decorated narrowboats and barges line the canals and waterways of London as ducks, geese, and swans glide on by the tea-colored water.

 We decided at the very last minute that because we were in France, that we would ‘pop over’ to London.
 Very British really.
 A bit like ‘popping over for a cup of tea’, except it took a bit longer to get there!

 We used our Eurail Pass to get to Lille in France, then from Lille, we took a coach to London.
 Unfortunately, the coach was delayed by two hours in arriving in Lille, and because there is no bus station, we stood out in the FREEZING cold!
 I thought I had frostbite on my toes and the burning pain was intense.
 I had to jump up and down to keep my feet warm.
 My hands still froze through my gloves – we were not prepared for this!
 It was horrid.

 A good reason in itself to travel by train – there is a station and a roof over your head, and rarely are trains delayed.